 their dental treatments.

 Enamel is kind of like the shell of an egg: it protects the softer, more vulnerable part of the tooth inside.
-But unlike an eggshell, the thin layer of enamel is tough.

 In fact, enamel is the hardest substance in the body.
 It can withstand decades of biting, chewing and crunching -- with some luck and good dental care.